Archdiocese of L'Aquila: Papal coronation

-After Pope Nicholas IV died on 6 April 1292, it was twenty-seven months before the eleven cardinals were able to assemble and agree upon his successor.
-On 5 July 1294, at Perugia, they elected the 85-year-old Pietro del Murrone, a former Benedictine monk, who had established his own religious order, which came to be called the Celestines.
+After Pope Nicholas IV died on 6 April 1292, it was twenty-seven months before the eleven cardinals were able to assemble and agree upon his successor: a somewhat elongated process of election.
+On 5 July 1294, at Perugia, they elected the relatively unknown 85-year-old Pietro del Murrone, a former Benedictine monk, who had established his own religious order, which came to be called the Celestines.
 He was not a cardinal, and had recently been living as a recluse in the mountains to the east of Aquila.
-He enjoyed the patronage and protection of Charles II of Sicily, and was unwilling to go to Perugia, or even to enter the Papal States.
+He enjoyed the patronage and protection of Charles II of Sicily, and was unwilling to go to Perugia where the election was being conducted, or even to enter the Papal States.

-Pietro came to Aquila on 28 July 1194.
-He was crowned on 29 August 1294, at the church of Santa Maria di Collemaggio, which had been built and was administered by his followers.
+Pietro (later to be called Celestine V) came to Aquila on 28 July 1194.
+He was enthroned as pope on 29 August 1294, at the church of Santa Maria di Collemaggio, which had been built and was administered by his followers.

-On 18 September 1294, still residing at Aquila, Pope Celestine appointed twelve new cardinals.
-These included two natives of Aquila: Tommaso d'Ocra de Apruntio, a member of the pope's own religious order, Cardinal Priest of Santa Cecilia in Trastevere (who died in 1300); and Pietro d'Aquila, O.S.B., the bishop-elect of Valva-Sulmona, who became the Cardinal Priest of Santa Croce in Gerusalemme (who died in 1298).
+On 18 September 1294, while still residing at Aquila, Pope Celestine appointed twelve new cardinals.
+These included two natives of Aquila: Tommaso d'Ocra de Apruntio, a member of the pope's own religious order, Cardinal Priest of Santa Cecilia in Trastevere (died in 1300); and Pietro d'Aquila OSB, the bishop-elect of Valva-Sulmona, who became the Cardinal Priest of Santa Croce in Gerusalemme (died in 1298).

 Celestine V finally departed Aquila on 6 October, heading for the monastery of Santo Spirito near Sulmona.
 He took up residence in Naples on 13 November 1294.

 14th century

 In 1363, a pestilence struck the county and city of Aquila, resulting in the death of 10,000 persons, according to Niccolò di Borbona.

-In 1378, a contested papal election in Rome in April and in Anagni in September, produced two popes, Urban VI and Clement VII.
+In 1378, a contested papal election in Rome in April and in Anagni in September, produced two popes: respectively, Urban VI and Clement VII.
 Queen Joanna I of Naples supported Pope Clement.
 Bishop Giovanni Zacchei (1377–1381) of Aquila chose to support Clement VII, and ordered public festivals to celebrate his accession.
-Around 20 November, on the orders of Urban VI, Ciccantonio di Pretatto entered Aquila in the middle of the night, with armed troops and c.
-500 cavalry, and engaged in violent confrontation with the citizens in the piazza of the merchants.
+Around 20 November, on the orders of Urban VI, Ciccantonio di Pretatto entered Aquila in the middle of the night, with armed troops and some 500 cavalry, and engaged in violent confrontation with the citizens in the piazza of the merchants.
 Urban's stated motive was "to fortify the Kingdom".
-THe death of Queen Joanna in May 1382 changed the situation.
+The death of Queen Joanna in May 1382 changed the situation.
 The death of Urban VI in 1389 more radically affected the situation.

 Reorganization

-Following the Second Vatican Council, and in accordance with the norms laid out in the council's decree, Christus Dominus chapter 40, Pope Paul VI ordered a reorganization of the ecclesiastical provinces in southern Italy.
-On 15 August 1972, a new ecclesiastical province was created, with L'Aquila, which had previously been directly subject to the Holy See, as the new metropolitan archbishopric.
+Following the Second Vatican Council, and in accordance with the norms laid out in the council's decree, Christus Dominus (chapter 40), Pope Paul VI ordered a reorganization of the ecclesiastical provinces in southern Italy.
+On 15 August 1972, a new ecclesiastical province was created, with L'Aquila (which had previously been directly subject to the Holy See) as the new metropolitan archbishopric.
 The diocese of the Marsi (later renamed Avezzano) and the diocese of Valva e Sulmona were appointed suffragans.